 Linking Words

-a new barn has been built between the two roads.
-Meanwhile, new parking spaces can now be seen near the solar panels.
+the new barn can be seen between the two roads.
+Meanwhile, there are new parking slots near the solar panels.

 Unauthorized use and/or duplication of this material without express and written permission from this site's author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Writing9 with appropriate and specific direction to the original content.